codatio/codat-docs/docs/using-the-api/webhooks/overview.md

 ---
-title: "Webhook services at Codat"
+title: "Webhook events at Codat"
 description: "Managing new and existing rules via Codat Portal"
 ---
 streamlined efficiency with our best-in-class solution